 How to integrate the Petersen Split Squat into a Training Program

-The Petersen Split Squat is a excellent exercise to put in the beginning of the leg workout for 2 to 4 sets of 6 to 15 reps at a fairly fast tempo for the intermediate to advanced lifter to activate the Vastus medialis.
+The Petersen Split Squat is an excellent exercise to put in the beginning of the leg workout for 2 to 4 sets of 6 to 15 reps at a fairly fast tempo for the intermediate to advanced lifter to activate the Vastus medialis.

 A combination I like to use to specifically activate and train the Vastus medialis which is the primary knee stabilizer in combination withtraining the Hamstrings which are the secondary knee stabilizers is following program:

-A DB Petersen Split Squat, 4 sets of 6-8, repetitions, 2011 Tempo, 180s rest
+A DB Petersen Split Squat, 4 sets of 6-8, repetitions, 2011 tempo, 180s rest

-B BB Quad Squat, 4 sets of 6-8 repetitions, 5010 Tempo, 180s rest
+B BB Quad Squat, 4 sets of 6-8 repetitions, 5010 tempo, 180s rest

-C Lying Legcurl, dorsiflex, toes neutral, 4 sets of 6-8 repetitions, 4010 Tempo, 180s rest
+C Lying leg curl, dorsiflex, toes neutral, 4 sets of 6-8 repetitions, 4010 tempo, 180s rest

 With executing the Petersen Split Squat the primary objective is to contract the Vastus medialis in the terminal extension of the knee to activate the Vastus medialis.
 The better you feel the muscle from rep to rep, and set to set, the better this exercise did its job.